Neroware/GodotRx/README.md

 The shader code can be found here: https://pastebin.com/pbGGjrE8

 First, let's create a script and define a few members.
-The public member 'ObserveComputeShader' will be our observable sequence, which emits the number of red and blue pixels each time these values change.
+The public member `ObserveComputeShader` will be our observable sequence, which emits the number of red and blue pixels each time these values change.
 ```swift
 extends Node